-Coconut oil is among the most popular option to season cast iron.
+Coconut oil is a very popular option to season cast ironware.

-It has become a very sought-after oil in the last 10 years because of its health benefits.
+Due to its health benefits and price point, it has become a sought-after oil in the last 10 years.
 You can buy it in large “club-sized” vats at an affordable price.

-You can indeed apply coconut oil to season cast iron, but it has a rather low smoke point, which means you must be cautious when you first begin to season.
+You can apply coconut oil to season cast iron, but it has a low smoke point, so you must be cautious when you first begin to season.

-If it is well seasoned it will cook excellent.
-If the seasoning does not take into account, when cooking food that is heated greater than the point at which coconut smokes oil, it’ll begin to degrade that carbonization layer.
+If it is well seasoned, it will cook excellently.
+If the seasoning does not take when cooking food that is heated greater than the point at which the coconut oils smoke, it’ll begin to degrade that carbonization layer.

-If you do not cook at high temperatures frequently coconut oil can be the ideal solution to season cast iron, particularly when you are using it frequently and have it in your kitchen.
+If you do not cook at high temperatures frequently, coconut oil can be the ideal solution to season cast iron, particularly if you use it frequently and have it in your kitchen.

-If you cook frequently at high temperatures or do not pay focus on heat then you might want to spice up your cooking by using an oil with an increased smoke point, for example, grapeseed oil.
+If you cook frequently at high temperatures, you may want to spice up your cooking using an oil with a higher smoke point, such as grapeseed oil.
 I would highly recommend using La Tourangelle Grapeseed Oil.

 8. Peanut Oil For Seasoning Cast Iron